Hyderabad FC surge to second spot after clinical win against Chennaiyin FC | Sports-Games

 Four minutes later, the Marina Machans pulled one back when El Khayati's cross from the left was headed in from close range by Sliskovic.
 However, the joy was short-lived as the men in yellow re-established their two-goal advantage seven minutes later.
 Substitute Borja Herrera picked the ball out of the air at the edge of the box and fired it into the top-left corner.

 The win lifted Hyderabad FC back into second place, two points behind leaders Mumbai City FC.
-They will return home to host East Bengal FC next Friday.
 Chennaiyin FC remained in seventh place, two points behind FC Goa and Kerala Blasters FC.

-The Marina Machans will travel to Guwahati to face NorthEast United FC next Saturday.
+At the Kanteerava Stadium, Bengaluru FC made one change to their starting XI, with Sunil Chhetri replacing an injured Udanta Singh.
+ATK Mohun Bagan made two chances, bringing in Lenny Rodrigues and Petratos.

+It was Bengaluru FC that started the match on the front foot, troubling ATKMB's backline with a high press.
+They were almost instantly rewarded for their approach in the fifth minute when Pritam Kotal was pressed during a goal kick and passed the ball straight into the path of a rushing Javi Hernandez, who found himself one-on-one with Vishal Kaith but only hit it into the goalkeeper's body.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)